 There are so many websites out there dedicated to hilarious auto-corrected texts that you could probably write a whole book about them.
-There's just something funny about reading a text you sent to your friend waiting at the Barrie dentist office for you that was supposed to say something like "looking for a parking spot" but ends up being auto-corrected to say "looking for a pain spot."
+There's just something funny about reading a text you sent to your friend waiting at the office for you that was supposed to say something like "looking for a parking spot" but ends up being auto-corrected to say "looking for a pain spot."
 What's a pain spot and how does one find such a thing?

 When it comes to turning off your phone's auto-correct feature you need to decide what's more important: having all your misspelled words automatically corrected or not having to deal with the hassle of certain words like food thermometer auto-corrected for you that don't need to be auto-corrected?
 One feature makes your life a whole lot easier when it comes to texting while the other makes it a lot stressful, albeit funnier.

 Is the money you spend for that feature worth it or should you just stick to the oil change?
 There's nothing wrong with either scenario and that's just the way it is with auto-correct.
 On your phone, auto-correct is worth having turned on but you won't lose out on much if you turn it off, just like saying no to tire rotations when getting an oil change.
-If you do stick it out with auto-correct you'll probably get a lot of laughs out of reading texts that were supposed to say something like Vaughan condos being turned into vanity concerts.
+If you do stick it out with auto-correct you'll probably get a lot of laughs out of reading texts that were supposed to say something like very nice condos being turned into vanity concerts.